Reldin/lets-talk-backend/README.md

 ## Database

-The project uses mysql and I have personally only tested with MariaDB for the schemas.
+The project uses mysql.
+Other databases can be used by modifying the app.module.ts file and installing the necessary packages, but I can't quarantee that they will work out of the box.

 Google docs link below for more information about the database:
 [Database Schemas and SQL script content](https://docs.google.com/document/d/11Ak0kc4MBJfJN8vVazWv--X42oSTY8Km5mqAA_62m8U)